Wrike vs Asana vs Productive: An In-Depth Overview of Popular Project Management Solutions

 • Reporting: Wrike’s reporting provides all of the essential features you would expect from collaboration software, including shareable, customizable dashboards and data visualizations.
 Wrike also lets you schedule reports so they arrive in your inbox, as well as manage multiple projects by comparing data with project portfolio tools.

-Though Wrike offers integrations with various collaboration and communication tools, such as Slack, Google Calendar, Google Drive, and Jira, it doesn’t yet integrate with popular accounting tools such as Xero or QuickBooks.
+Though Wrike offers integrations with various collaboration and communication tools, such as Slack, Google Calendar, Google Drive, and Jira, it doesn’t yet integrate with popular project accounting software such as Xero or QuickBooks.

 Wrike provides a macOS and Windows desktop app, and an application for mobile devices.